01alan20/01alan20.github.io/_posts/2024-10-20-Scholarship-Database.md

             const selectedRace = document.getElementById('race').value.toLowerCase();
             const selectedEthnicity = document.getElementById('ethnicity').value.toLowerCase();
             searchScholarships(selectedInterest, selectedMajor, selectedRace, selectedEthnicity);
         }

+        // Check if a value is a number and convert it to a date function convertToDate(value) {
+            if (!isNaN(value)) {
+                // Convert the numeric value (assuming it's a Unix timestamp) to a human-readable date const date = new Date(Number(value) * 1000); // multiply by 1000 to convert seconds to milliseconds return date.toLocaleDateString('en-US', {
+                    year: 'numeric',
+                    month: 'long',
+                    day: 'numeric'
+                });
+            }
+            return value; // If not a number, return the value as it is }

         // Search scholarships based on interests, major, race, and ethnicity